Checkmk/checkmk/doc/documentation/arch-comp-liveproxyd.rst

 * Optimize Livestatus connections from the central site to the remote site in distributed setups of the Enterprise Edition.

-Other features we get from OMD:
+Other features we get:

 * Caching of Livestatus queries
 * Transport of HW/SW inventory information from remote to central site
 * Shared livestatus connections between apache worker processes

+The Livestatus proxy daemon is an Enterprise feature.

 Architecture
 ============